"Why is it that whenever someone wakes up in a hospital, the FIRST thing they do is pull the IV out of their arm? Maybe it was KEEPING THEM ALIVE!"

 - Harry Brown of the eponymous film removes his monitors and goes home after waking in hospital following an emphysema attack.

-- In the first X-Men movie, Wolverine wakes up at the medical room of the X-Men base and promptly rips out the needles.
+- In X-Men, Wolverine wakes up at the medical room of the X-Men base and promptly rips out the needles.
 Doesn't bleed thanks to his hyper regeneration.

 - James Bond does this when escaping from the MI6 medical facility in Die Another Day.